hypothesis/h/docs/INSTALL.rst

                  --link nsqd:nsqd \
                  --link redis:redis \
                  --link mail:mail \
-                 hypothesis/h
+                 hypothesis/hypothesis

 .. _docker links: https://docs.docker.com/userguide/dockerlinks/

-In a production environment you should also set the following container environment variables:
+Please note that in a production environment there are several additional steps you should take.
+First, there are several important environment variables you should set:

 -  ``APP_URL`` the base URL of the application
 -  ``SECRET_KEY`` a secret key for use in cryptographic operations